 • Hematologic adverse reactions, including thrombocytopenia, anemia, and neutropenia, have been reported in patients treated with AKEEGA.
 These adverse reactions generally occur early during treatment and are managed with laboratory monitoring and dose modifications.1 Please refer to local labeling for additional considerations.

-• MAGNITUDE is a phase 3 study evaluating the efficacy and safety of AKEEGA with prednisone as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2.2-5
+• In MAGNITUDE, the phase 3 study evaluating the efficacy and safety of AKEEGA with prednisone as first-line (L1) therapy in metastatic castration-resistant prostate cancer (mCRPC) for patients with certain homologous recombination repair (HRR) mutations, including BRCA1/2, hematologic events were reported as a treatment-emergent adverse event (TEAE).2-5

 CLINICAL DATA